metio/terraform-provider-k8s/docs/data-sources/kafka_services_k8s_aws_cluster_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) ClusterSpec defines the desired state of Cluster.Returns information about a cluster of either the provisioned or the serverlesstype. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) ClusterSpec defines the desired state of Cluster.
+Returns information about a cluster of either the provisioned or the serverless type. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only